Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 3. After the simulation the user can subjectively rate the given design instance by filling out the questionnaire.
 The ratings are then translated into objective function values $`y`$.
 In this example the objectives are trust and usability which also have a range to limit the size of the objective functions ($`Y`$).
 4. Based on the current objective function values the [Multi-Objective Bayesian Optimization (MOBO)](#multi-objective-bayesian-optimization-mobo) selects another design instance, taking into account all the values given so far.
 Then the loop starts again from step 1.

+#### Phases
+The entire process is divided into two phases, where the entire HITL process takes place.
+These two phases are different from each other.

+* **Sampling Phase (N Initial):**\
-> **Note:** In the initial rounds, the optimizer selects a design instance according to a seed and stores the objective function values to collect more values for later optimization rounds.
+In this phase, the optimizer selects a design instance according to a seed and stores the objective function values to understand the design space and to collect more values for later optimization rounds.
 This means that in these rounds there is no relation between the change of the visual appearance and the rating to expect.

-> **Note:** For the implicit approach the questionnaire is replaced by the implicitly collected values.
+\
+The length of the sampling phase is determined by the number of initial rounds (N Initial).
+This is a [hyperparameter](#bo-hyper-parameters) that can be set in the Unity inspector as explained later on.

+* **Optimization Phase (N Iterations):**\
+In this phase, the optimizer balances between **exploitation** (refining known good configurations) and **exploration** (searching new areas of the design space).
+\
+The length of the optimization phase is determined by the number of optimization rounds (N Iteration).
+This is a [hyperparameter](#bo-hyper-parameters) that can be set in the Unity inspector as explained later on.

 <a id="hitl_diagram"></a>

 ![HITL Diagram](./images/HITL.png)

 #### Questionnaires for User Feedback
 To utilize the Human-in-the-Loop optimization, this asset requires the [QuestionnaireToolkit](https://assetstore.unity.com/packages/tools/gui/questionnairetoolkit-157330) to collect explicit subjective feedback from users.
 This feedback serves as the design objective value in the optimization process.

+> **Note:** For the implicit approach the questionnaire is replaced by the implicitly collected values.

 #### Multi-Objective Bayesian Optimization (MOBO)